Green correspondence on centric Mackey functor over fusion systems: Green correspondence.

 From Corollary \ref{cor:Green-correspondent-below.} we know that there exists a unique (up to isomorphism) decomposition of $M\downarrow_{\NF}^{\F}$ as the one in the statement.
 From Lemma \ref{lem:Green-correspondence-relation.} and the first part of the statement we have that $\left(M_{\NF}\right)^{\F}\cong M$ which concludes the proof. \end{proof} Before concluding this paper let us see an example where Theorem \ref{thm:Green-correspondence.} can be applied. \begin{example} Let $\R$ be a complete local and $p$-local $PID$ and let $\F$ be a fusion system.
 For example, we can take $\R=\Zp$ and, using the notation of Example \ref{exa:fusion-system.}, we can take the fusion system $\F_{1}:=\FAB{D_{8}}{GL_{2}\left(3\right)}$, or the Ruiz-Viruel exotic fusion system $\F_{2}$ on $7_{+}^{1+2}$ having two $\F$-orbits of elementary abelian subgroups of rank 2 the first of which has 6 elements while the second has 2 elements (see \cite[Theorem 1.1]{RuizViruelClassificationOverExtraspecial.}).

-Choose now $H\in\Fc$ minimal under the preorder $\le_{\F}$ (see Notation \ref{nota:p,S,F}).
+Choose now $H\in\Fc$ fully $\F$-normalized and minimal under the preorder $\le_{\F}$ (see Notation \ref{nota:p,S,F}).
 For $\F_{1}$ we can take $H_{1}$ to be any one of the two characteristic elementary abelian subgroups of rank 2 of $D_{8}$.
-For $\F_{2}$ we can take $H_{2}$ to be one of the two elementary abelian subgroups of rank two whose $\F_{2}$-orbit contains only 2 elements.
+For $\F_{2}$ we can take $H_{2}$ to be one of the two elementary abelian subgroups of rank two whose $\F_{2}$-orbit contains only 2 elements (make sure to take one that is fully $\F_{2}$-normalized).